stephenjkaplan/stephenjkaplan.github.io/_posts/2020-07-06-how-i-got-here.md

 two major obstacles:

 1. Nuclear Power isn't very popular in the US, and there are a limited set of entry level roles.
-2. I wanted to stay in the Bay Area after college, and the handful of nuclear power companies are located elsewhere.
+2. I wanted to stay in the Bay Area after college, and the handful of nuclear power companies seemed to be elsewhere.

 ![Silicon Valley](images/silicon_valley.jpeg)